What to expect from dynamical modelling of galactic haloes

 where $n_i$ is the number of particles in stream $i$.
 The summation goes over all the phase-space structures including smoothly-accreted particles.
 It is easy to prove that $1\leq N_{\rm stream,eff} \leq m$, where $m$ is the number of streams. $N_{\rm stream,eff}$ is smallest when the sample is dominated by a single stream ($n_1\sim N$ and $n_{i\neq 1}\sim 0$), while it is largest when the streams are of equal size.
 If the particles inside each stream share a common phase-space coordinate, we expect $N_{\rm eff}=N_{\rm stream,eff}$.
 In reality, however, this assumption does not hold and we expect $N_{\rm stream,eff}$ to be only a crude estimate of $N_{\rm eff}$.
 We will further discuss their relation later in this section.

 $N_{\rm stream,eff}$ is closely related to the merger history of haloes.
 To determine $N_{\rm stream,eff}$, we trace the particles in our sample back to their progenitors.
-Particles stripped from the same progenitor are considered to be within the same phase-space structure, while each smoothly-accreted particle is treated as an independent phase-space structure containing only one particle. $N_{\rm stream,eff}$ can then be estimated for each halo and can be used to characterize the merger history.
+Particles stripped from the same progenitor are considered to be within the same phase-space structure, while each smoothly-accreted particle is treated as an independent phase-space structure containing only one particle.
+Note we trace the particles back hierarchically, that is, if a particle merges from a small halo to a large halo, and then the large halo merges with the final host, particles originally belonging to the small halo will be assigned the small halo as their progenitor. $N_{\rm stream,eff}$ can then be estimated for each halo and can be used to characterize the merger history.

 The results are shown in Fig.~\ref{fig:branch} for isolated MRII haloes.
 We only focus on isolated objects because as we have seen, the trend is harder to see for binaries.
 It is encouraging to see a weak but significant trend for haloes with larger $N_{\rm stream,eff}$ to exhibit smaller scatter.
 Similar trends also exist for stellar tracers in \textsc{apostle} haloes.